geoglorus/HistContext/README.md

 ![Options](./options.png  "Options")

-1 This string can be used to filter out text.
-If you set this to "Cen", then all lines where the text starts with "Cen" will be filtered out (i.e., "Census" as well as "Century", but not "1910 Census")
+1. This string can be used to filter out text.
+If you set this to "Cen", then all lines where the text *starts* with "Cen" will be filtered out (i.e., "Census" as well as "Century", but not "1910 Census")

-2 If you check this box, your filter will be active
+2. If you select the "Use filter" checkbox, your filter in the #1 textbox will be active

-3 This checkbox decides whether you will see all events or only those in your active person's life span
+3. This checkbox determines whether the gramplet will show all events or only those in the active person's life span

-4. Whether you will use full dates or full years for comparison between the event and your active person's life span.
+4. Whether you will use full dates or full years for comparison between the event and the active person's life span.
 This option also causes full dates to be displayed in the Gramplet.

-5 The foreground color for lines within the active person's life span.
+5. The foreground color for lines within the active person's life span.
 Clicking a color swatch opens a standard (Gtk.ColorChooserDialog) color picker.

-6 The background colour for lines within the active person's life span
+6. The background colour for lines within the active person's life span

-7  The foreground colour for lines outside the active person's life span
+7. The foreground colour for lines outside the active person's life span

-8 The background colour for lines outside the active person's life span
+8. The background colour for lines outside the active person's life span

-9 Files you choose to include in the timeline, Any files ending in `_v1_0.txt` will be listed, but it needs to hold data in the above format, in order to work.
+9. Any event file ending in `_v1_0.txt` will be listed with a checkbox.
+Selected event files will be included in the gramplet's timeline.